Upload files using the JMP add-in¶

 -

-Add new parameter - your parameter name will be created as a new parameter in the database as part of the upload process.
+Add new parameter - your parameter name will be created as a new parameter in the database and will be assigned automatically to the node template as part of the upload process.

 -

-Ignore - the add-in will ignore the parameter column in version controlling the related files and it will not inherit relationships with or metadata from other data objects.
-However, it is traceable as an original parameter column in the original version of the related file.
-This parameter will be displayed as updated with a read-only status of "Ignore."
+Ignore - the add-in will ignore the parameter name and leave it as is in the original version of the given data table.
+The ignored parameter name will not inherit relationships with or metadata from other data objects in the same data table.
+However, it is traceable as an original parameter column in the original version of the given data table.
+The value in the Status column for this parameter name will be updated to "Ignore."

 -

-Ignore all mismatch - selecting this option will update all mismatched parameters with a read-only status of "Ignore."
-The behavior described above for the Ignore option for a single parameter also applies for the entire list of mismatched parameters that are resolved.
+Ignore all mismatch - selecting this option will update all mismatched parameters in the same data table to a value of "Ignore" in the Status column.
+The other resolve behavior described above for the Ignore option for a single parameter name also applies to all of the mismatched parameters in the same data table.

 When you have resolved mismatched parameters so that all of the parameters in the files have the status Match, the files are ready for you to complete the upload.

-If any of your selected files include models, each model is displayed in an accordion panel containing a summary of model details.
+If any of your selected files include models to be uploaded, each model is displayed in an accordion panel containing a summary of model details.

 When you click or tap the expand icon (right arrow head) to the left of a model name, the panel box is expanded to display options for how you want the add-in to handle the given model.